abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Yes, everything is breaking down.
 But we can get through that, we can be bigger than that.
 We can be bigger than getting it right and wrong.
 We can be bigger than success and failure, praise and blame, gain and loss.
 What a relief to get out of the game.
-There will be some pain though, and we might even cause pain.
+There will be some pain, though, and we might even cause pain.
 Maybe the way out of it is being a bit more relaxed, at ease, broad-minded, and less concerned about being right, perfect, on time, prepared, well-defended, and approved.